mohdzain98/ToDO_Notes/README.md

 # ToDO_Notes
-<p>Simple Notes saving webapp which uses local storage to save and retrieve notes.<br>It also provies edit and delete option.</p>
+<p>Simple Notes saving webapp which uses local storage to save and retrieve notes.<br>It also provides edit and delete option.</p>